Kung Fu Grandmaster

 This show was a response to that where I called in Dr. Totton for a deeper dive into the shadow and how it affects each of us individually.
 We don’t tend to even know anything about this until something stops working in our life.
 Then…

 We all have a lot of this is unconscious and very uncomfortable to deal with.
 The question is how can we do so and not fall completely apart?
 How do we move forward without get mired in the past?
 How can we be free of yesteryear’s agony and move towards a happy life today?
-We get into this and a lot more in this interview.
 In order to grow, you need to drive your roots deep down.
 Much of our power is trapped in the unconscious harboring of energies attached to harsh memories or challenging times.

-An Urban Monk learns to heal and resolve this so he or she can continue to grow.
+We must learn to heal and resolve this so we can grow.

 - You can’t hide from your past but there are some tried and true ways to face it and bring light to the unconscious corners of your awareness.